PassaEP/PassaEP.github.io/_posts/2018-01-18-rigorous-algebra.md

 As dreamer of science, my greatest insecurity was being average to slightly above average in math.
 Sure, I had the scores to get into UCLA engineering, and my math scores were the "normal scores" for other top-tier engineering programs.
 By "normal", I mean perfect.
 But I wasn't a USAMO competitor or IMO aspirant.
 No, I'm just an average mathematician.

-I was surprised when my Calculus BC teacher even let me touch Ross' Elementary Analysis; I'm too mediocre.
+I was surprised when my Calculus BC teacher even let me touch Ross' Elementary Analysis; I was definitely too mediocre to read the book, much less so to take it home.

 But as an engineer (and future researcher, fingers crossed), mathematics is a tool, language, and lense.
 It allows us to see, examine, and communicate otherwise overly complex systems in ways one wouldn't be able to imagine.
 I guess it's ridiculous for an American author to be afraid of the English language, so I have to stop being afraid, too.
 ....